Subacromial bursitis is inflammation of the fluid filled sac (bursa) that causes intense shoulder pain which worsens when moving the arm.

 - Worse pain when reaching behind the head (washing hair) or lifting the arm above the shoulder (reaching for a shelf, swimming).

-- Pain when lying on the shoulder
+- Pain when lying on the shoulder, example when sleeping

 - Redness or warmth on the shoulder